 The second charge is section 23152(b), where it is illegal to drive with a blood alcohol of 0.08% or higher.
 This charge has nothing to do with any “bad” driving.
 For example, you could be stopped for having a brake light out and if it is determined that you were at or above 0.08% blood alcohol level, even with no bad driving, you could be convicted of this count.
 The “b” charge is common in DUI checkpoint cases because there is usually no evidence of bad driving.

 Both sections are punished the exact same as far as priorability, fines, etc. Many clients ask why they have two counts and express concern about double punishment.
-Have no fear because even if you are convicted for both charges you can only be punished once, which means a conviction under just the “a” or “b” charge is treated the exact same as a conviction for both charges (rent your favorite Ashley Judd movie on Netflix if you want more information why this is the case).
+Have no fear because even if you are convicted for both charges you can only be punished once, which means a conviction under just the “a” or “b” charge is treated the exact same as a conviction for both charges (rent your Double Jeopardy on Netflix if you want more information on why this is the case).

 You should also be familiar with California’s implied consent law.
 In California, when you get a driver’s license, you have given your implied consent to submit to a chemical test (blood, breath, or urine) if you are lawfully arrested for driving under the influence.
 If you refuse to submit to a chemical test at the station the DMV will take your license for one year.
 While you must submit to a chemical test at the station, you can (and should) say NO to the “PAS” test at the side of the road.